 The humor doesn’t always take flight.
-There aren’t real surprises with the tale too.
-But more than making up for these is how the whole show is such an amazing labor of love.
-One that is so rich with details, both visually and character-wise, that one just can’t resist being swept up in euphoria.
+There aren’t real surprises in the tale too.
+But more than making up for these shortcomings is how the whole show is such an amazing labor of love.
+One that is so rich with details, both visually and character-wise, a viewer just can’t resist being swept up in euphoria.

 To cite an example, there’s a truly amazing explorer’s obstacle course.
 From moving trees to crocodiles, to sweeping waves, it’s as if everything is suddenly moving on the screen.

 There’s also how even the most minor characters exhibit quirky quirks that reflect or oppose their real-life dispositions.
 A gorilla criminal dad who babysits, ‘cos his wife is busy (?!)
 Rabbit royalty protected by loyal wolf warriors?

 It’s a topsy-turvy, hilarious world brought to life by top-notch animation.
 One that is such a joy to lose myself in.

 There’s also, of course, the message about diversity, this being the brightest gem of the show.
 Now, such statements are nowadays no longer anything rare in pop entertainment; you struggle not to encounter the statement when going through Netflix releases.

 What places Chickenhare and the Hamster of Darkness many cuts above others, though, is how the message is not just told from the viewpoint of Chickenhare the protagonist and Lapin the villain.
 In other words, not just the traditional positions of embracing oddity or giving in to destructive anger.